NetworkManager/NetworkManager-ci/README.md

                         overwrite things!
 ```

-* Execution itself and results check
+* Results check
- * you will see execution as it goes
+ * you will see execution progress as it goes ( tests do have 10m timeout to prevent lockup )
  * there is a summary at the end
  * detailed summary available at: http://localhost:8080/results/
  * vagrant ssh to log into environment to debug